Skip to main content

 How Do Peptides Disrupt Hormonal Feedback Loops?

-The endocrine system’s genius lies in its loops.
+The endocrine system’s genius lies in its negative feedback loops.
 The hypothalamic-pituitary-gonadal (HPG) axis, for example, regulates sex hormone production with remarkable precision.
 The hypothalamus releases gonadotropin-releasing hormone (GnRH) in pulses, prompting the pituitary to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn signal the gonads to produce testosterone or estrogen.

 As these hormone levels rise, they signal back to the hypothalamus and pituitary to decrease GnRH, LH, and FSH secretion, thus completing the loop.
 Unapproved peptides can disrupt this communication at multiple points.
 Some may mimic the end-hormone, falsely signaling to the brain that levels are adequate and shutting down the entire natural production line.